Who We Are

 Dear Business Owner,

 I have some insight on how you feel about your business.
-I say this not just because I’m the co-founder of Exit Strategies and have participated in countless deals, it’s also because I’ve built and sold a number of businesses myself.
+I say this not just because I’m the co-founder of The Exit Group and have participated in countless deals, it’s also because I’ve built and sold a number of businesses myself.
 I know what it is to eat, drink and sleep a business, what it is to succeed and to fail!

 Whether you’re selling your business, taking some chips off the table or looking for expansion capital, I know we’re talking about something you built and possibly your life’s work.
 I know what it’s like to have wall street types come in and talk about your business in a different language, a language that makes you uncomfortable.
 I’ve been through it.
-That’s one reason we founded Exit Strategies.
+That’s one reason we founded Exit.
 We saw a real need for a company that was bilingual, a company that could speak the language of the entrepreneur and the professional investor.
-We’ve created Exit Strategies to not only originate a deal, but facilitate it as well.
+We’ve created The Exit Group to not only originate a deal, but facilitate it as well.

 My team and I want to be part of deals where every constituent to the transaction wins!
 Selling a business or bringing in outside money for whatever reason is hard.
 It can be very costly, time consuming and emotionally draining.
 If we decide to work together you have my personal promise that we’ll make the process as painless, efficient and effective as possible and that we’ll add real value to the transaction for all concerned.